Celebrating International Women’s Day 2021: The banking view

 We are sharing the stories and experiences of leading female figures across law, financial services and RegTech, telling, in their words, what it is like to work in their industry and how they have succeeded.

 Putting the focus on financial services, we spoke to Dr Julie Beesley, Group Chief Financial Crime Risk Officer at NatWest Group, Ewa Frąckiewicz, Global Regulatory Compliance, Digital & Distribution, Senior Manager at HSBC and Aglinda Hoxha, Head of Risk at UBS, who offer insight into their careers and what it means to be a woman working in banking today.

-Dr Julie Beesley: I love seeing things differently, and combining art and science, so my hobbies usually centre around the two.
+Dr Julie Beesley: I love seeing things differently, and combining art and science, so my hobbies usually center around the two.
 My current role is the Group Chief Financial Crime Risk Officer at the NatWest Group, so essentially trying to stay one step ahead of the criminals, which is often more art than science.

 Ewa Frąckiewicz: I was born and grew up in Poland, where I started my banking career as a KYC analyst.
 This experience made me realise that I wanted to grow and develop in that area.
 A few years ago, I moved to London to help me reach my career aspirations and I could not be happier!
 I am currently a Senior Digital Compliance Manager at HSBC.
-In my spare time, I enjoy watercolour and mixed media painting, and recently I have started getting into photography.
+In my spare time, I enjoy watercolor and mixed media painting, and recently I have started getting into photography.
 I love sport, especially horse riding, running and practicing yoga.

 Aglinda Hoxha: With nearly two decades of experience in banking and having worked in various client-facing roles with Barclays and HSBC, I currently thoroughly enjoy heading up the Front Office Risk Team for UBS Wealth Management UK.